dgcampea/gpuowl-docker/README.md

 If the latest commit id at HEAD isn’t retrievable, defaults to `HEAD`.
 Can be used to checkout specific commit ids or branches.
 Upstream repo: <https://github.com/preda/gpuowl>

+## License

+Unless stated otherwise, all content from this repo is placed under *CC0 1.0 Universal* when applicable.